mozilla/areweslimyet/faq/faq.md

 ## What is this site?

-*Are We Slim Yet?* is a Firefox memory benchmark as well as a site for visualizing the data it produces.
-The aim is to track Firefox's memory footprint &mdash; both to measure its progress over time, and to catch any regressions that are introduced.
+*Are We Slim Yet?* is a Firefox memory benchmark and a site for visualizing the historic results of that benchmark.

-*Are we Slim Yet?* was created by John Schoenick of Mozilla's [MemShrink][] team.
+Are we Slim Yet? was created by John Schoenick of Mozilla's [MemShrink][] team.
 The MemShrink team was formed in June 2011, and is tasked with monitoring and reducing Firefox's memory usage.

-The source for *Are We Slim Yet?* and its benchmarks is available on [GitHub][awsy-github].
+This site allows us to observe long-term trends in memory usage and hopefully catch regressions before we ship them to users.

+Come say hi on [GitHub][awsy-github].

 ## Exactly which versions of Firefox are plotted here?

-For every [push][pushlog] to Mozilla's central repository, the build infrastructure generates and tests a [set of builds][tbpl].
-For historical data, prior to March 2012, we have tested the respective Firefox [nightly] builds.
-For specific ranges, we may also have chosen to run per-changeset (rather than per-push) builds in order to track down a regression.
-All tests are run against Linux 64-bit (non-pgo) compiles, so platform-dependent regressions may not be captured here.
+For each [change][pushlog] to Mozilla's central repository, our build infrastructure generates a [build][tinderbox builds] which we test and include in the graphs here.

+We don't keep these per-change builds are around forever, so for data points before March 2012, we tested Firefox [nightly builds][].

+A push may include multiple changes, and we have the ability to build and test individual changes, where necessary.
+We use this to help us figure out exactly where an increase in memory usage came from.

+We run against Linux 64-bit (non-pgo) builds, so platform-specific changes may not be captured here.

 The dates on the x-axis indicate when we switched development *to* a given version.
 For example, we started developing Firefox 5 on March 3, 2011, but we